prasanthrangan/hyprdots/README.md

 This GitHub repository is a fork of the [HyprDots](https://github.com/prasanthrangan/hyprdots) project, specifically **adapted for Debian**.
 As a fork, it introduces **new features and enhancements** that, in my view, improve upon the original project.
 As a fork there are also **some features that might not work** due to the difficulty to test everything and the need to adapt, if you find a bug or a feature that doesn't work, feel free to open an issue about it.

 Notably, this fork includes the following key changes:
-- [Alacritty](https://github.com/alacritty/alacritty) has a terminal emulator.
+- [Alacritty](https://github.com/alacritty/alacritty) as a terminal emulator.
-- [Qwerty-Fr](https://github.com/qwerty-fr/qwerty-fr) has the default keyboard.
+- [Qwerty-Fr](https://github.com/qwerty-fr/qwerty-fr) as the default keyboard.

 Initially, this project was intended to remain compatible with the current version of HyprDots.
 However, as development progressed, maintaining compatibility became difficult.